My sister-in-law just inherited a pair of cats, Star and Tiger.

 - The Sunshine Home at This Old Cat, Honeoye, New York.

 - Free to Live Animal Sanctuary, Edmond, Oklahoma.

 Each of these facilities requires a certain sum of money to guarantee your cat’s lifetime care after you’re gone.
 Do your homework on them, same as you would if you were looking into a facility for a human family member.

 Which brings us back to 2nd Chance 4 Pets.
-It was started by Amy Shever in the wake of 9/11, when hundreds of animals lost their people.
+The group was started by Amy Shever in the wake of the 9/11 attacks, when hundreds of animals lost their people.

-“As an advocacy group, we don’t provide a ‘place’ for pets to be rehomed, but we do provide free resources to help pet parents for the possibility that their pets might outlive them,” they note on their Facebook page.
-“Over 700.000 of our materials are distributed by veterinarians all across the U.S. to help pet parents ensure that their pets will always have someone to care for them.”
+“As an advocacy group, we don’t provide a ‘place’ for pets to be rehomed, but we do provide free resources to help pet parents for the possibility that their pets might outlive them,” the group notes on its Facebook page.

-It’s a lot of work, but look at it this way: It’s one last thing you can do for them.
-And that should earn you a few stars in your crown.
+Yes, making sure your cats are taken care of in case you die is a lot of work, but look at it this way — it’s one last thing you can do for them.

 Cats do feel grief at the loss of a guardian.
 Help them through it with these tips.
 See the article